appfirst/statsd_clients/python/AFStatsd/README.txt

 Installation:
 ------------
+using pip:

+    pip install afstatsd

-Place the following files in your project directory:
+Manually: place the following files in your project directory:

     client.py
     afclient.py